Asirxes/DatingApp/README.md

 To take full advantage of the application and see its functionality, I recommend setting up 2 accounts and initiating all possible interactions between them (messages, likes, browsing the profile, filters).

 Some options are only available if you are an admin.
 In my exact appliaction lisa have admin permissions.
 You can login as admin using 'admin' as username and 'Pa$$w0rd' as password, admin tab will be then available with every option.
 Other users can't use this.

+SignalR is implemented to run a live chat and to notify users when another user logs in to the application.
+To observe the action, you need to create 2 accounts and initiate interactions between them.

+I am currently working on the visual responsiveness of the application on multiple devices.